 Courtesy of Unsplash

-Most of us were probably not aware of just how dramatic the President’s choice of pen could be, but when Donald Trump broke with tradition, setting aside the Cross Century II for a Sharpie permanent marker, well… every single luxury pen enthusiast in America experienced a small emotional explosion.
+Initially, most of us were probably not aware of just how dramatic the President’s choice of pen could be.
+However, when Donald Trump broke with tradition, setting aside the Cross Century II for a Sharpie permanent marker, well… every single luxury pen enthusiast in America experienced a small emotional explosion.

 The President’s choice of pen is, at least in part, a big symbolic gesture.
 It suggests something about the way in which the President is going to govern, the kinds of bills he’s going to sign off on.